winedarksea/AutoTS/extended_tutorial.md

 # model.best_model.to_string()
 ```

-Probabilistic forecasts are *available* for all models, but in many cases are just data-based estimates in lieu of model estimates, so be careful.
+Probabilistic forecasts are *available* for all models, but in many cases are just data-based estimates in lieu of model estimates.
 ```python
 upper_forecasts_df = prediction.upper_forecast
 lower_forecasts_df = prediction.lower_forecast